 Never has the competition amongst the UK’s leading Universities been so tough.
 The ripples of recent political decisions have been felt by everyone.
 Compounding this are the rapid changes in technology and how best to interact with potential students.
-The pressure on University Marketing and Event Departments to not only attract prospective applicants but keep them actively engaged throughout the application process, is immense.
-Hence, the attendance of a prospective student on a University Open-Day event is often seen as a critical milestone in the student journey.
+The pressure on University Marketing and Event departments to not only attract prospective applicants but keep them actively engaged throughout the application process, is challenging.
+That’s why the attendance on a University open-day event is often seen as a critical milestone in the student journey.

 As an Event Manager your responsibility is to ensure the maximum number of attendees are signed-up and converted to actual attendees.
-Therefore, your first measure of success is the sign-up rates.
-To achieve this, you need to keep a close eye on sign-up numbers.
+Therefore, your first measure of success is the sign-up rates and to achieve this you need to keep a close eye on sign-up numbers.

-When comparing Open-Day Event sign-up rates, you would usually compare with the numbers from previous equivalent events.
+When comparing open-day event sign-up rates, you would usually compare this year with the numbers from equivalent events in previous years.
 The phrase I often hear is:

 This is normally the starting point for a more in-depth discussion….

-The reality is University Open Days, tend to take place on a day of the week rather than a particular date.
+The reality is University open days tend to take place on a day of the week rather than on a particular date.
 This means the actual date of the event begins to fluctuate.
 Add to this, external factors that might push the event backwards or forwards by a week.
 The obvious ones being clashes with other institutions’ open days.
-However, things like concerts, royal weddings even sporting events, could hugely impact attendance on your event.
-Let’s be honest, a University Open-Day event that clashes with the world cup final is always going to see a dip in attendance.
+However, things like concerts, Royal weddings even sporting events could hugely impact attendance on your event.
+Let’s be honest a University open-day event that clashes with the world cup final is always going to see a dip in attendance.

-The ideal solution…..track the days to the University Open-Day Event…..
+The ideal solution – track the days to your event

-To keep it simple why not use a calculation of days left until the Open-Day event?
+To keep it simple why not use a calculation of days to the open-day event?
 What do I mean by this?

 Build into your reporting the number of days until the event takes place.
 This will allow you to compare sign-up levels regardless of the event date.

-The Achiever Education’s University Open-Day event tracker dashboard easily allows fair comparison of how your two summer open days are performing against each other.
-The interactive dashboard shows that the Open Day at the start of June has more bookings.
-However, looking at the “Days before Event” breakdown, you can clearly see that the Open day at the end of June is performing better.
+The Achiever CRM’s University open-day event tracker dashboard easily allows fair comparison of how your two summer open days are performing against each other.
+The interactive dashboard below shows that the open-day at the start of June has more bookings.
+However, looking at the “Days before Event” breakdown in the screenshot below, you can clearly see that the open-day at the end of June is performing better.
 This is because 110 days before the events are due to start this second event has more sign-ups.

-Looking at the trend in our dashboard, you can see that historically the summer open day booking spiked 100 days before the event.
+Looking at the trend in the Achiever CRM for Universities dashboard below, you can see that historically the summer open-day bookings spiked 100 days before the event.
 To boost your first event you could introduce social media advertising or increase your website presence.
-You could even fire an email shot to any enquirers who have not yet signed up to an open day.
-Focusing your email content on there still being plenty of time to sign-up for the event.
-Hopefully this will give increase the event’s exposure and give it the boost it needs.
+You could even send a targeted email shot to any enquirers who have not yet signed up to an open-day.
+Hopefully this will give increase your event’s exposure and give it the boost it needs.